-The amended Articles of Association states that Qatar Holding W.L.L. owns 26% of the total shares, and the total shares owned by individual shareholders shall not exceed 5% of the total shares of the Company.
-Al Meera continuously update its shareholders register through inquiry from Qatar Stock Exchange and maintains monthly shareholders register.
+The amended Articles of Association states that Qatar Holding owns 26% of the total shares, and the total shares owned by individual shareholders shall not exceed 5% of the total shares of the Company.
+Hence, we would like to disclose that the shares owned by General Retirement and Social Insurance Authority, as of 31 December 2020, were 6.9% of the total shares of the company, equivalent to 13,783,266 shares.
+Al Meera continuously updates its shareholders register through inquiry from Oatar Stock Exchange and maintains monthly shareholders register.

-5. The Board of Directors, Board Committees and the Senior Executive Management
+6. The Board of Directors, Board Committees and the Senior Executive Management

-The Board is entrusted by the shareholders with the authority to govern the Company, oversee its business activities and operations and to provide effective governance over the Company's key affairs
+The Board is entrusted by the shareholders with the authority to govern the Company, oversee its business activities and operations and to provide effective governance over the Company's key affairs.